JonatanESalinas/nursing_home_robot/README.md

     $roslaunch turtlebot3_navigation turtlebot3_navigation.launch map_file:=$HOME/map.yaml

-Make sure to specify the sorrect path to the map.
+Make sure to specify the correct path to the map.
 After doing this, RViz will appear.
 In another terminal located at `/nursing_home_robot`, load the next file to the parameters server:

     rosparam load my_laser_config.yaml scan_to_scan_filter_chain